bestepha83/Mala-Jam-Records/content/artists/stray-roses/index.md

 releases:
 ---

-Stray Roses is an artistic power duo based in LA, whose sound is a touching combination of mainly indie/alternative, but definitely one of its own.
+Stray Roses is an artistic power duo based in LA, whose sound is a touching combination of mainly indie/alternative, but definitely one of its own making.

 ![Stray Roses](./stray-roses-2.png)